psyfood/pyqmix/README.md

 conda create -n nemesys -c conda-forge pyqmix
 ```

 from the command line.
-This is the recommended installation procedure.
+This is the recommended installation procedure, because it ensures the installation of `pyqmix` and all of its dependencies will not alter any existing `conda` environment.

 To install `pyqmix` into an *existing* `conda` environment, run